-He could barely sleep after his debut Bayern Munich appearance, gave his FCB shirt to his mother and all after accepting a bet from coach Jupp Heynckes.
-It’s all about the rise of Kwasi Okyere Wriedt – the forward hoping to leap onto the world stage in Bavarian red.
+He could barely sleep after debuting for Bayern Munich, gave his FCB shirt to his mother and is now poised to make his senior international bow with Ghana.
+It’s all about the rise of Kwasi Okyere Wriedt – the 23-year-old forward hoping to make his mark for club and country.

 A path that had started out at SC Hamm and taken in stints at FC St. Pauli’s reserves and LSK Hansa, eventually led to, "The most beautiful day of my career."
 The words Wriedt uttered after making his senior Bayern bow against RB Leipzig in a DFB Cup second round encounter were touching.

 And they would have been even more pronounced had he scored the game’s winner in extra-time with a header that crashed off the crossbar.
-As it was, Heynckes’s men advanced on penalties, and Wriedt’s mom got his shirt.
+As it was, Jupp Heynckes’ men advanced on penalties, and Wriedt’s mom got his shirt.

 "I give the [jersey] to my mother because she has supported me from day one," the striker, born to Ghanaian parents, said.
 "She is an important person in my life, if not the most important.
 I had already promised her that I would send her the jersey if I made my first-team debut."

-It’s been a steady progression for Wriedt so far this season, goals in friendly games preceding a first senior squad call up for the Matchday eight fixture against Freiburg.
-All the while, he has been performing admirably for Bayern’s reserves, managing nine goals in 13 appearances.
+It’s been a steady progression for Wriedt so far this season, goals in friendly games preceding a first senior squad call-up for the Matchday 8 fixture against Freiburg and Bundesliga debut against Borussia Mönchengladbach five weeks later.

-His confidence high and form true, it seems only a matter of time before Kwasi Okyere Wriedt is offering his mother one more Bayern Munich shirt for her to cherish.
+His confidence high and form true, it seems only a matter of time before Wriedt is offering his mother one more shirt for her to cherish.